Multi-wavelength observation of MAXI J1348$-$630 during the outburst in 2019: Observation and data analysis

-We used the Common Astronomy Software Application ({\tt CASA v 5.4.1})\footnote{\href{https://casa.nrao.edu/}{https://casa.nrao.edu/}} for initial data reduction and continuum imaging of black hole MAXI J1348--630 with standard calibration scripts.
-After calibration, we used the task {\tt MSTRANSFORM} to split the corrected target data set and the continuum image of the source was made by using task {\tt TCLEAN} with the stokes I parameter.
-The image was deconvolved several times with 12000 iterations.
-We also used the task {\tt UVCONTSUB} for background noise subtraction and several self-calibration processes.
-The self-calibration process was done by the tasks {\tt GAINCAL} and {\tt APPLYCAL}.
+We used the Common Astronomy Software Application (\texttt{CASA v5.4.1})\footnote{\href{https://casa.nrao.edu/}{https://casa.nrao.edu/}.} for data reduction and continuum image of black hole MAXI J1348--630 with the standard data reduction pipeline delivered by \textit{ALMA} observatory.
+The continuum flux density of the flux calibrator J1427--4206 was scaled for each baseline and matched with the Perley-Butler 2017 flux calibrator model with 5\% accuracy using task \texttt{SETJY} \citep{Per07}.
+After the flux and bandpass calibration, we applied the \texttt{CASA} pipeline with tasks \texttt{hifa\_bandpassflag} and \texttt{hifa\_flagdata} for flagging the bad data.
+After the initial data calibration, we used the task \texttt{MSTRANSFORM} to split the corrected target data set with all available rest frequencies.
+After the splitting of target data, we created the continuum image of MAXI J1348--630 using task \texttt{TCLEAN} with Stokes-I and robust parameter 0.5.
+The continuum image was deconvolved several times to reduce the background RMS.
+After the initial data calibration, the observed background RMS varied between 15 and 22 mJy beam$^{-1}$ for \textit{ALMA} bands 3, 4, 6, and 7.
+For improvement of the background RMS, we applied the self-calibration method using the \texttt{CASA} tasks \texttt{GAINCAL} and \texttt{APPLYCAL}.
+After the self-calibration, the background RMS of the source for \textit{ALMA} bands 3, 4, 6, and 7 varied between 3.06--8.36 mJy beam$^{-1}$.
+After the creation of the continuum emission map, we applied the task \texttt{IMPBCOR} for the correction of the primary beam pattern.